SysKitTeam/docs-point/installation-and-configuration/deploy-on-premises/prerequisites/syskit-point-server.md

 When using such setup, make sure to:

-* **Associate the SSL certificate with the custom domain used in the SysKit Point Web App URL**
+* **Associate the SSL certificate with the FQDN domain used in the SysKit Point Web App URL**
-* **Add a public DNS A record on your custom domain pointing to Windows Server public IP address**
+* **Add a public DNS A record on your custom domain pointing to SysKit Point server's public IP address**

 **When configuring SysKit Point to be used inside your company or in a test environment**, you can use: